Services for Government Agencies - FAQ

 Local Government: Fill out and submit the Direct Records Transmittal form (MH-85) and submit it to the Archives of Michigan.
 Contact information for the archives is on the form.
 Archives staff will review the form and contact the local government to arrange the transfer of the historical records.

 State Government: Records that will be sent to the archives need to be entered into the Versatile database.
 Employees will need a Versatile user account.
 To request an account, please contact your department's Records Management Officer (RMO).
-See a list of Records Management Officers.
 Instructions for submitting boxes are in the Records Center Operations Manual and Versatile User Instructions.

 3. What does the Archives of Michigan do with the records that it receives from agencies?